Shock Wave Therapy Wimbledon - Offering Focused & Radial Types Of ESWT

 This amazing sound wave treatment featured in publications like Daily Mail, Ace tennis magazine, Golf International & ESPN cricket info.com has transformed the Sports Injury department's management for limb pain

-If there is also unnatural calcifications or tight tissue in the path of the tide theses will be shaken apart by the drumming of the wave.
+If there are also abnormal calcifications, scars or tight tissue in the wave's path, these will be dissolved apart by the drumming of the wave.

-Although it has been touted as a "Magic Wand" it was a pure scientific obsession that spurred on treatment development.
+Although it has been touted as a "Magic Wand", a pure scientific obsession spurred on treatment development.

-Since the 70's this treatment has been used to dissolve kidney stones and only in the last 25 years did we supply the treatment to tendons and other fibrous tissues to create an accelerated repair.
+Since the '70s, this treatment has been used to dissolve kidney stones and only in the last 25 years did we supply the remedy to tendons and other fibrous tissues to create an accelerated repair.

 Don't worry the machines for tendons are designed for tendons are not as strong as the ones used to dissolve kidney stone.

-Today there have been many positive studies in the treatment of a range of extremity disorders with heel pain and shoulder pain showing amazing results.
+Today there have been many positive studies in treating a range of extremity disorders with heel pain and shoulder pain showing excellent results.

 Enhanced scattering of substance 'P', a pain-causing hormone Decrease of muscle tension Prevention of spasm and slowing of pain signals Acceleration of healing